VVUQ · Module 3 of 10

 Solution Verification: Richardson Extrapolation and the GCI

 A verified code still gives an approximate answer on any finite mesh.
-Solution verification estimates that discretization error, extrapolates to the exact value, and reports it as a grid convergence index with a safety factor.
+Solution verification estimates that discretization error, extrapolates to estimate the continuum-limit value, and reports a discretization-uncertainty band as a grid convergence index with a safety factor.

 Readiness check